Warrens, Barbados

-The City of Warrens located in the parish of Saint Michael is one of the fastest developing areas in the country of Barbados.
-In the span of a few years beginning around the year 2000, the Warrens, Saint Michael area has become synonymous with new money flowing into the country and for the development in the form of newly constructed tall buildings.
+The City of Warrens, located in the parish of Saint Thomas, is one of the fastest developing areas in the country of Barbados.
+In the span of a few years beginning around the year 2000, the Warrens, Saint Thomas area has become synonymous with new money flowing into the country and for the development in the form of newly constructed tall buildings.

-Upon the completion of two new towers in Warrens it is estimated that roughly 350000 sqft of the island's 860000 sqft. of A-Class office space will be located in Warrens.
+Upon the completion of two new towers in Warrens, it is estimated that roughly 350000 sqft of the island's 860000 sqft. of A-Class office space will be located in Warrens.

-Traditional building-height restrictions in the central Bridgetown area, and the perseverance of Barbados authorities in not allowing full-scale conversion of Bridgetown's many traditional buildings into tall iron and glass works has led to many companies in Barbados choosing to locate in the Warrens area for their high-rise complexes.
+Traditional building-height restrictions in the central Bridgetown area, and the perseverance of Barbados authorities in not allowing full-scale conversion of Bridgetown's many traditional buildings into tall iron and glass works have led to many companies in Barbados choosing to locate in the Warrens area for their high-rise complexes.

-In 2010 the government stated that road works were being conducted to mitigate the traffic problems in the area of Warrens.
+In 2010, the government stated that road works were being conducted to mitigate the traffic problems in the area of Warrens.